Appverse-Archive/appverse-docs/README.md

-# Appverse Project Site
+# Appverse Documentation Project

-This module contains the project site of Appverse.
+This module contains the project documentations tools for the Appverse projects.

 For more information, please refer to <http://appverse.github.com>.